20 Oct Celebrating ALL DIGITAL Awards 2021 finalists and winners

 And the winner is …

-The winner was announced by the Awards jury member Fiona Fanning, Director of European Affairs at Certiport and the member of the Advisory Board of ALL DIGITAL.
+The winner was announced by the Member of the Board of ALL DIGITAL, Marianna Marcucci.

 E-facilitators are trainers, tutors, assistants, teachers – all those who support and empower users in digital competence centres.
 They bring people online, take the fear of technology away, and teach them the right behaviour, opening new perspectives, enabling better jobs, and enhancing their communities.